Vendicated/Vencord/README.md

 - JumpToStart by Samwich
 - KeyboardSounds by HypedDomi
 - KeywordNotify by camila314 & x3rt
-- LimitMiddleClickPaste by nobody (Dev didnt put an author)
+- LimitMiddleClickPaste by no dev listed
 - LoginWithQR by nexpid
-- MediaDownloader by Colorman (Discord desktop only)
 - MediaPlaybackSpeed by D3SOX
 - Meow by Samwich
 - MessageColors by Hen